allo-protocol/allo-contracts/contracts/payoutStrategy/DirectPayoutStrategy/README.md

+## In review applications

+The `setApplicationInReview` is used for indicating a given application starts the REVIEW process.
+The function checks that the given `_applicationIndex` is in PENDING status on the round contract, meaning it is a valid application index which hasn't been moved to APPROVED or REJECTED status.

+To determine if an application is IN REVIEW status, the `isApplicationInReview` function can be used which checks that the given `_applicationIndex` is on PENDING status on the round contract and flagged as `_inReviewApplication` in this contract.

 ## Payout Flows

-The `payout` function can be used to pay grants in two different ways:
+The `payout` function is used for paying grants in two different ways:
 - From a given address using `ERC20.transferFrom`
 - From a Safe multisig using the [AllowanceModule](https://github.com/safe-global/safe-modules/tree/master/allowances)